pokepark/PokemonRaidBot/README.md

 Finally set up a cronjob to trigger the cleanup.
 You can also trigger telegram / database cleanup per cronjob: For no cleanup use 0, for cleanup use 1 and to use your config file use 2 or leave "telegram" and "database" out of the request data array.

+### Examples

-A few examples for raids - make sure to replace the URL with yours:
+Make sure to replace the URL with yours.

-#### Cronjob using cleanup values from config.php for raid polls: Just the secret without telegram/database OR telegram = 2 and database = 2
+Cronjob using cleanup values from config.php for raid polls: Just the secret without telegram/database OR telegram = 2 and database = 2

 `curl -k -d '{"cleanup":{"secret":"your-cleanup-secret/passphrase"}}' https://localhost/index.php?apikey=111111111:AABBCCDDEEFFGGHHIIJJKKLLMMNNOOPP123`